py85252876/MMVGM/README.md

   `VIDEO_LENGTH=49` with `NUM_INFERENCE_STEPS=12` for a quicker smoke test.
 The Hunyuan smoke helpers also default to offline Hub mode so missing local files fail immediately instead of falling back to network fetches.
-By default they stage the Hunyuan checkpoint tree to node-local `/tmp` before invoking `generate.py`; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.
+By default they stage only the required Hunyuan subtrees to node-local `/tmp` before invoking `generate.py`; set `ENABLE_LOCAL_STAGE=0` if you explicitly want to run from shared storage.